DDMAL/volpiano-display-utilities/README.md

 ### Word Syllabification

 `syllabify_word` syllabifies individual latin words according to linguistic rules. `syllabify_word` can either return a list of syllable boundaries or a string hyphenated at syllable boundaries.
-Strings passed to `syllabify_word` must contain only ASCII alphabetic characters; strings with other characters will raise a `ValueError`.
+Strings passed to `syllabify_word` must contain only ASCII alphabetic characters; strings with other characters will raise a `LatinError`.

 ```python
 >>> from latin_word_syllabification import syllabify_word